 Because people that are obese have more fat rolls, more heat is generated and they sweat more.

 I was obese for the past 15 years of my life.
-Measuring 6’6″, I weight around 290 pounds.
+Measuring 6’6″, I weigh around 290 pounds.
 Sometimes I thought that losing weight would stop my sweating problem.
 Nevertheless, it didn’t.
 After losing around 50 pounds, there was no difference in my sweating, which means I am suffering from primary hyperhidrosis.

 I don’t know about you, but if you started sweating excessively after gaining too much weight, try losing weight, and see if you can get back to normal.
 If I would have a chance to not sweat excessively, I would take it.
 Too bad it is not working on me.